Disruptions on the rails

 Cause and effect

-There are many potential causes for disruptions on the rails, but they are all based on one of three factors: het weather, technology and people.
+There are many potential causes for disruptions on the rails, but they are all based on one of 3 factors: the weather, technology and people.

 For example, heavy snowfall can block railway switches.
 Or trees blown down by the wind can block the rails.
 Electrical blackouts can temporarily disable signals and computer systems.
 Or defective rolling stock can block the route.
 But people walking along the rails can also cause trains to run slower than usual, or to stop altogether.
 These are all some common causes of disruptions, but they almost always have the effect of delaying our travelers' journeys.